MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 Your model runs once on all existing data in your text entity, and then again whenever a new record is added to that entity.

+> [!NOTE]
+> At this time, you can't use the schedule feature to run a category classification model.

 ## What if the model isn't writing new tag suggestions?

 - Check that you didn't exceed the number of runs for your Power Automate subscription.